Type 8

 • Dominance: fill any leadership role, can be perceived as bossy/pushy, can escalate to dictator territory

-• Insensitivity: no tolerance for soft emotions in self or others
+• Insensitivity: difficulty processing tender emotions in self or others

 • Gut action: sensory-motor dominance, stimulated by immediate tangible here and now